-The educational experience at STAGS includes a focus on delivering opportunities for our students to participate in a variety of enrichment programs such as National Junior Honor Society, CARTT, Service Club, Student Council, Music Appreciation, Spanish, Scholastic Reading Counts!, Sports and Activities, Chess Club, Robotics Club, Math Counts, Yearbook Club, School Newspaper, and the Young Writers’ Academy.
+The educational experience at STAGS includes a focus on delivering opportunities for our students to participate in a variety of enrichment programs such as Honor Choir, National Junior Honor Society, CARTT, Service Club, Student Council, Music Appreciation, Spanish, Scholastic Reading Counts!, Sports and Activities, Chess Club, Robotics Club, Math Counts, Yearbook Club, and the Young Writers’ Academy.

 National Junior Honor Society